 The Integrated Monarch Monitoring Program (IMMP) is designed to monitor various indicators of monarch population health and habitat quality and availability.
 Its results will inform monarch population habitat targets, help scientists understand the threats monarchs face, and inform habitat enhancement strategies.
-The material in this protocol is rigorous; attending an IMMP training session prior to implementing this protocol is recommended.
+The material in this protocol is rigorous; attending an IMMP training session or completing online training prior to implementing this protocol is recommended.

 The IMMP protocol is divided into several activities described below.
 Participants can choose which activities to do at a monitoring site, but they are meant to be conducted at the same site on a routine basis.
-Monitoring coordinators will help you select a site; you may either choose a high-priority site that will provide weighted data, or choose a site of your own.
+You may either choose a high-priority site that will provide weighted data, or choose a site of your own.

 These protocols are still a work in progress.
 Before downloading these materials, please let us know by filling out this quick form so we can send you protocol updates if they change!